Skip to Main Content

 Banana Yoshimoto, Kitchen, 1988

 Modern life happens in the kitchen.
 Kitchens are the setting for burnt toast and peanut-butter-fuelled weekday breakfasts, and the gravy-splattered staging areas for holiday feasts.
 It’s no wonder we fantasize about them in countless editorial spreads, showing gleaming tiles untouched by cereal milk.
-Here, we show you that space doesn’t matter when it comes to loving your small kitchen – it’s much more about what, and with whom, you fill it.
+Here, we show you that space doesn’t matter when it comes to loving your small kitchen—it’s much more about the decor and ideas you choose and with whom you fill it.

 Gather Round